-- Huff’s Spring
+15. Huff’s Spring

 A nearby cluster of 88 bedrock mortars and about 4 acres of gently sloping terrain, partly covered by Springview Middle School’s soccer field, tell that the area was formerly home to a large community of native Nisenan.
-According to archeologists Norm Wilson and Arlean Towne, the rising slope at the west side of the bedrock mortars, called a “midden”, covers the refuse of more than 1500 years of Nisesan seasonal encampments.
+According to archeologists Norm Wilson and Arlean Towne, the rising slope at the west side of the bedrock mortars, called a “midden”, covers the refuse of more than 1500 years of Nisenan seasonal encampments.

-- Victorian Homes
+16. Victorian Homes

 Matt and Molly Moore built the Queen Anne style house on the SE corner during 1905, the year of their marriage.
 Matt was the Southern Pacific RR Station Agent; Molly was a schoolteacher and the pianist at Saint Mary’s of the Assumptin Catholic Church, now Old Saint Mary’s Chapel on Front Street.

-- Whitney Mansion Stained-Glass Windows and Front Doors
+17. Whitney Mansion Stained-Glass Windows and Front Doors

 The windows and doors are located at Rocklin Golf Club, corner of Midas Avenue and Rawhide Drive.
 The doors are the Club’s entry doors, and the windows are located in the lounge bar.
 This facility is open to the public during normal business hours.
 Although the mansion, built in 1885, has been demolished, several remnants, including those hand-made windows have been preserved.
 The mansion, known as “The Oaks”, was located to the northwest on an estate of 20,000 acres.

-- Clover Valley Bridge
+18. Clover Valley Bridge

 Whitney built this and the other bridges in the mid 1880s at a total cost of $6,826.
 The granite is from an unknown source although it is close in appearance to the granite of the Griffith Quarry in Penryn and to some of the granite outcroppings in the northern parts of the ranch.

-- Joel Parker Whitney’s Oaks Mansion
+19. Joel Parker Whitney’s Oaks Mansion

 In the mid 1880s, Joel Parker Whitney set aside 40 acres of his 20,000 acre Spring Valley Ranch for a baronial estate for his young family.
 His mansion, called The Oaks, was at the end of Knoll Court in the Mansion Oaks neighborhood of Rocklin.
 The Horseshoe Cattle Company demolished it in the early 1950s to save taxes.
 A plaque in front of a private residence on Knoll Court marks the spot.
 Front entrance doors at Old Saint Mary’s Chapel on Front Street are from the Whitney estate.

-- Joel Parker Whitney’s Pyramid Tomb
+20. Joel Parker Whitney’s Pyramid Tomb